 When I decided to stop consuming animal products, I had given up on making meringue.
 That vegan lemon meringue pie at the diner made me realize, however, that maybe it was possible to recreate it at home.
 After a lot of trial and error, I finally figured out how to make mint chocolate chip meringue cookies using the boxed egg replacer.
 They were very similar to the tubs of meringue cookies I used to buy every week at Trader Joe’s back in college, but I still felt like I could do better.
-The other week I started hearing about people using aquafaba (aka chickpea brine) to make meringue.
+The other week I started hearing about people using aquafaba (aka chickpea brine) to make meringue and pavlova.
 It sounded really strange and even a little unappetizing, so I dismissed it the first time.
-But then more and more people kept raving about chickpea brine and I figured I’d give it a try too.
+But then more and more people kept raving about aquafaba and I figured I’d give it a try too.
 So I poured the liquid from a can of chickpeas into my stand mixer, set it to high, and anxiously watched to see what would happen.

 The result was amazing!
 That word gets way overused in blogging, where every recipe is “the best ever!“, but this time I promise you it’s true.
-The brine, which is maybe half a cup to start, gets so fluffy it nearly fills the entire mixing bowl.
-And that’s when I knew I had to make the dessert I’ve been dreaming about for years: pavlova.
+The liquid, which is maybe half a cup to start, gets so fluffy it nearly fills the entire mixing bowl.
+And that’s when I knew I had to make the dessert I’ve been dreaming about for years: vegan pavlova.

 With its light and crunchy meringue, rich, fluffy whipped cream, and layers of bright, juicy fruit to round out the sweetness…this dessert makes me swoon big time.
 Aquafaba changes everything.

 This vegan pavlova is indiscernible from the original egg-white version, with its perfectly hollow, crispy, and ever-so-slightly chewy bites.
 The chickpea brine functions exactly like egg whites, so much so that I was able to translate the other ingredients for classic, non-vegan pavlova almost verbatim.
-Where there are nuances is in the temperature of the brine and the bake time, and I’ve detailed all of this in the recipe notes so there should be no guesswork on your end.
+Where there are nuances is in the temperature of the aquafaba and the bake time, and I’ve detailed all of this in the recipe notes so there should be no guesswork on your end.
 It took me five tries to get the pavlova just right, and then I dropped it (!!!) as I was telling Aaron how we needed to “be careful moving it around for photos.”
 All was not lost though, because we’re happily eating my mistakes with dollops of leftover coconut whipped cream and lots of berries and figs. It’s been a very excellent week on the dessert front.